jacintod/SAP-Secure-Script/README.md

   * You can securely call any other script, for the purposes on this project python was used, but you can call any script.
 For Example: Bash script, Perl Script, R Script, Java Program, etc

+*Usage of the secure script framework :*

+For more information on the usage and the steps required to make use of the secure script framework, kindly refer to the [Wiki Secure Script](https://github.com/jacintod/SAP-Secure-Script/wiki "SAP Secure Script Framework")